wp-plugins/display-widgets/readme.txt

 1. The extra widget options added.

 == Changelog ==
+= 2.0 =
+* Change the timing of checking widgets, so is_active_sidebar works correctly
+* Load the widget options when the widget is opened to speed up page load
+* Save options to a transient for 1 week
+* If is front page or home, also check to see if the individual page is checked
+* Switched logged in/out option to dropdown
+* Added support for custom post type archive pages (contribution from [tomoki](http://wordpress.org/support/profile/tomoki "tomoki") )
+* Removed 'include', 'login', and 'logout' fallbacks to further alleviate conflicts
+* Added Italian translation

 = 1.24 =
 * Fixed bug preventing boxes unchecking for some users